ibm-cloud-docs/cloud-infrastructure/p-p-faqs.md

 Yes, RMM uses SSH to communicate to both the source and target servers.

-## Where can I find IBM cloud documentation about Bare Metal to Bare Metal migration?
+## Where can I find IBM cloud documentation about classic Bare Metal to classic Bare Metal migration?
 {: #where-migration-doc}
 {: faq}